This post may contain affiliate links. Please read my disclosure.

 And even with my lack of baking skills, I am able to make this.
 The key is to pay attention to what you’re doing and follow all the steps.
 It’s definitely not hard.

-**If you’re looking for more gift ideas, try these Chocolate Covered Orange Peels or these Gingerbread Cookies**
+**If you're looking for more gift ideas, try these Chocolate Covered Orange Peels or this Pistachio Baklava**

 What is Buttercrunch?